-Your Condition Must be Work-Related
+Your Disability Must be a Work-Related Injury

 As with all workers’ compensation claims, you must be able to prove that your injury or illness is related to your job in order to collect permanent disability benefits.
 Whether you fell and broke your ankle at an off-site business meeting or have become sick over time as a result of being exposed to toxic fumes, it’s important that your medical records reflect your claim that the incident is indeed work-related.
-A workers’ compensation attorney can be very helpful in this stage by gathering your medical records, arranging treatment with doctors who specialize in your condition, and calling expert witnesses to testify at your trial.
+A workers’ compensation attorney can be very helpful in this stage by gathering your medical records, arranging treatment with doctors who specialize in your condition and calling expert witnesses to testify at your trial.

-Your recovery has hit a plateau
+Your recovery from your disability has hit a plateau

 Second, before you can collect permanent disability benefits, your doctor has to determine your recovery has hit a plateau and that your condition isn’t likely to improve with additional treatment.
 When this happens, you’ve reached maximum medical improvement, also called MMI.
 At this point, your temporary disability payments will expire and your employer’s insurance carrier will assess whether you have any permanent limitations that will prevent you from performing your job.

-You Must Have Lasting Impairments
+You Must Have Lasting Impairments from your disability

 The final qualifier for determining your eligibility for permanent disability benefits is that your condition must have lasting effects that will limit the type of work you can do.
 For example, you injured your shoulder and you can no longer lift heavy items.
 If you work in construction, this will have a major impact on your ability to compete in the job market.
 In this instance, you would be awarded permanent disability benefits to compensate you for your lasting impairment.